delivr-to/MailCollector/README.md

 - `cleanup` - Defaults to "true", but can be configured to "false" to retain saved payloads used in hash calculation, e.g. for debugging purposes or further analysis.
 - `tempPath` - Defaults to a GUID-named folder in %TEMP%, but a relative or absolute path can be given to customise this (e.g. for AV exclusions).
 Backslashes must be escaped.
 - `deleteEmail` - Defaults to "false", but can be configured to delete each delivr.to email once processed.
+- `ondiskFallback` - Defaults to "true", attachment hash calculation will be attempted in-memory, any issues with this will fallback to writing to disk unless this value is set to "false".

 ### Execution